I call bullshit on anyone who says, “Spaghetti squash tastes just like spaghetti.”

 - salt, chopped chives (fresh or dried)

-- ginger, coconut aminos, garlic, hot chili paste
+- ginger, coconut aminos (or homemade substitute), garlic, hot chili paste

 - Italian herbs (oregano, basil, rosemary), garlic